-- 1. Ensure that the bottom of the jack is facing toward you. - Turn the jack (C) on its side and place down on the holding bracket. - 3.
+- 1. Ensure that the bottom of the jack is facing toward you. - 2.
+Replace the tool bag (A).

+- Turn the jack (C) on its side and place down on the holding bracket. - 4.
 Reinstall the wing bolt (B) by turning clockwise. - To replace the cover, line up the tab at the front of the cover with the notch in the cover opening.
 Push the cover in place and make sure that the rear clips are in the slots and push the cover closed.

 Store the center cap or the plastic bolt-on wheel covers until a full size tire is put back on the vehicle.
 When you replace the compact spare with a full-size tire, reinstall the bolt-on wheel covers or the center cap.
-Hand-tighten them over the wheel nuts, using the lug wrench.
+Hand-tighten them over the wheel nuts, using the wrench.